Tom Lockyer: Charlton Athletic

 Lockyer joined Charlton Athletic, who were newly promoted to the Championship, on 28 June 2019 on a two-year contract.
 His first and only goal for the club was the equaliser in a 2–2 home draw with West Bromwich Albion on 11 January 2020.
 After playing every minute of 43 league appearances in the 2019–20 season and missing only three matches due to suspension, Lockyer triggered a relegation release clause in his contract in August 2020, allowing him to join another club for free.

 Luton Town

 Lockyer signed for another Championship club, Luton Town, on 1 September 2020 on a free transfer.
 His debut came two weeks later in a 1–0 EFL Cup second round victory over Reading.
 In January 2022, Lockyer scored his first goal for the club with his side's first in a 2–1 win over Bristol City, saying after the match that he had dreamed of scoring against his old rivals.

+During the 2022–23 season, Lockyer continued to grow as a player, earning the captaincy following an injury to Sonny Bradley.
+As the season developed, he earned comparisons from his management team to legendary defenders Franco Baresi and Franz Beckenbauer.
+On 23 April 2023, Lockyer was named in the EFL Championship Team of the Season.
+At Luton's end of season awards, he took home five awards, most notably the Player of the Season award.
+On 16 May 2023, he scored Luton's all important second goal to defeat Sunderland and send the club to Wembley Stadium for the Championship play-off final.

+Lockyer was in the starting line-up for the 2023 Championship play-off final against Coventry City, but was stretchered off the pitch after collapsing in the 11th minute of the first half and taken to hospital.
+During Luton's victory celebrations following the penalty shoot-out, the Luton players paraded a Lockyer named playing shirt as they received the trophy and the club posted a photo of Lockyer celebrating in his hospital bed.
+Luton's manager Rob Edwards admitted after the game that it felt wrong to celebrate and his thoughts were primarily with Lockyer.
+On 31 May, it was confirmed by the club that he would be leaving hospital the following day, with a follow-up report a week later stating that Lockyer had suffered atrial fibrillation of the heart, but he was given the all clear to resume his playing career following surgery.
+On 6 July 2023, it was confirmed that Lockyer had renewed his contract with Luton Town, one week after his previous contract ran out.